 While it’s not difficult to get the perfect crisp, it may take some time to master the art.
 That’s why I’ve created this step-by-step tutorial for How to Make Perfectly Crispy Tofu.

 Make sure to take a look at it for recipes that call for crispy tofu.

 Vegan Tofu Recipes

 I love tofu for breakfast.
-Because of its variety of textures (silken, regular, firm, extra firm) and neutral flavor, tofu can take on the texture of eggs for perfect scrambles, quiches, and frittatas.
-Silken tofu can be blended together to create a creamy consistency for french toast or used as an egg replacer in pastries and pancakes.
+Because of the variety of textures (silken, regular, firm, extra firm) and neutral flavor, tofu can take on the texture of eggs for perfect scrambles, quiches, and frittatas.

 - Southwest Breakfast Burrito